juergenpointinger/juergenpointinger/README.md

 - ⚡ Fun fact: ...
 -->

-## I'm a SDLC Consultant, DevOps Advocate, People Guide & Mentor
+## DevOps Enthusiast / Solution Architect / Software Developer

 - 🔭 Continuous improvement is the only constant in DevOps, so ...
   - I'm currently working on something cool 😄